logo

 SUMX example in Power BI DAX

-• Calculate totals between multiple columns (e.g. sales revenue per different product lines)
+• Calculate totals across multiple columns (e.g. sales revenue per product line)

 ALL: Ignore Filters